Donner Party: Winter camp

 Desperation grew in camp and some reasoned that individuals might succeed in navigating the pass where the wagons could not.
 In small groups they made several attempts, but each time returned defeated.
 Another severe storm, lasting more than a week, covered the area so deeply that the cattle and horses—their only remaining food—died and were lost in the snow.
 Patrick Breen began keeping a diary on November 20.
-He concerned himself primarily with the weather, marking the storms and how much snow had fallen, but gradually began to include references to God and religion in his entries.
+He concerned himself primarily with the weather, marking the storms and how much snow had fallen, but gradually began to include religious references in his entries.

 Life at Truckee Lake was miserable.
 The cabins were cramped and filthy, and it snowed so much that people were unable to go outdoors for days.
 Diets soon consisted of oxhide, strips of which were boiled to make a "disagreeable" glue-like jelly.
 Ox and horse bones were boiled repeatedly to make soup, and they became so brittle that they would crumble upon chewing.
 Sometimes they were softened by being charred and eaten.
-Bit by bit, the Murphy children picked apart the oxhide rug that lay in front of their fireplace, roasted it in the fire, and ate it.
-After the departure of the snowshoe party, two-thirds of the migrants at Truckee Lake were children.
+Bit by bit, the Murphy children picked apart the oxhide rug that lay in front of their fireplace, roasted it in the fire and ate it.
+After a party set out on makeshift snowshoes in an attempt to cross the mountain pass, two-thirds of those remaining at Truckee Lake were children.
 Mrs. Graves was in charge of eight, and Levinah Murphy and Eleanor Eddy together took care of nine.
 Migrants caught and ate mice that strayed into their cabins.
-Many of the people at Truckee Lake were soon weakened and spent most of their time in bed.
+Many were soon weakened and spent most of their time in bed.
 Occasionally one would be able to make the full-day trek to see the Donners.
 News came that Jacob Donner and three hired men had died.
 One of them, Joseph Reinhardt, confessed on his deathbed that he had murdered Wolfinger.
 George Donner's hand had become infected, which left four men to work at the Donner camp.

 Margret Reed had managed to save enough food for a Christmas pot of soup, to the delight of her children, but by January they were facing starvation and considered eating the oxhides that served as their roof.
-Margret Reed, Virginia, Milt Elliott, and the servant girl Eliza Williams attempted to walk out, reasoning that it would be better to try to bring food back than sit and watch the children starve.
+Margret Reed, Virginia Reed, Milt Elliott and the servant girl Eliza Williams attempted to walk out, reasoning that it would be better to try to bring food back than sit and watch the children starve.
 They were gone for four days in the snow before they had to turn back.
 Their cabin was now uninhabitable; the oxhide roof served as their food supply, and the family moved in with the Breens.
 The servants went to live with other families.
-One day, the Graves came by to collect on the debt owed by the Reeds and took the oxhides, all that the family had to eat.
+One day, the Graveses came by to collect on the debt owed by the Reeds and took the oxhides, all that the family had to eat.